ec-europa/joinup-dev/resources/docker/README.md

 In order to get XDEBUG working, run the following command depending on your environment:
 * Linux: `sudo ip addr add 10.254.254.254/32 dev lo label lo:1`
 * Mac: `sudo ifconfig en0 alias 10.254.254.254 255.255.255.0`
+The above command needs to run every time you restart the computer.

 The web container is set to use `10.254.254.254` as a remote host for xdebug and the port 9000.